IGITUGraz/LSNN-official/README.md

 Warning, the GPU compatible version of tensorflow is not part of the requirements by default.
 To use GPUs one should also install it:
  ``pip3 install --user tensorflow-gpu``.

-## Training and evaluation

-To train an LSNN on the sequential MNISt (sMNIST) task, run from the main folder:
-``python3 bin/tutorial_sequential_mnist_with_LSNN.py``
-This will reproduce the result labeled "DEEP R LSNN" in the Figure 1B of [1] with 1ms per pixel.

-To train an LSNN on the store-recall task, run from the main folder:
-``python3 bin/tutorial_storerecall_with_LSNN.py``
-This will also plot the input, network spikes, output and thresholds during training.

-Use flags to configure plotting and other parameters of the task, network or simulation.

 ## Troubleshooting